web3j/ion/README.md

 Once these details have been added to the main Application class, you'll be good to go.

-Below is a diagram with a high level overview of how components interact with the Ion framework.
+Below is a diagram with a high level overview of how components interact in the [Ion Interoperability Framework](https://github.com/clearmatics/ion)

 ![alt text](https://raw.githubusercontent.com/web3j/ion/master/doc/images/ion_mermaid.png "Ion framework mermaid diagram")